melloBlack/Singleton/README.md

 It is offered as open source.

 You can use it as you wish.

-Don't hesitate to contact us when you need help.
+Contact us when you need help.

 Happy Code Bending!